Porco Rosso: Box office

-In France, it sold 167,793 tickets, equivalent to an estimated at an average 1992 ticket price of FF34 ($6).
+In France, it sold 167,793 tickets.
 In other European countries, it grossed $573,719, for an estimated combined total of grossed in Japan and Europe.

 Critical reception

 It won the Cristal du long métrage ("Best feature-length film award") at the 1993 Annecy International Animation Film Festival, and also made Time Outs Top 50 animated movie list.
-On Rotten Tomatoes, 96% of 23 critics' reviews are positive, with an average rating of 8.2/10.
+On Rotten Tomatoes, 96% of 25 critics' reviews are positive, with an average rating of 8.2/10.
 On review aggregator Metacritic, it has a score of 83 out of 100 based on 11 critic reviews, indicating "universal acclaim".

-Wilson McLachlan, of the Left Field Cinema, considered it "the most underrated film from the Studio Ghibli catalogue."
+Wilson McLachlan, of the Left Field Cinema, considered it "the most underrated film from the Studio Ghibli catalogue".
 Jeannette Catsoulis of The New York Times wrote: "Mr. Miyazaki smooshes fantasy and history into a pastel-pretty yarn as irresistible as his feminism."
-Robert Pardi of TV Guide gave the film 4/5 stars, stating: "Miyazaki pays homage to Hollywood’s wartime adventure films in this masterwork built around the adventures of a high-flying pig ...
+Robert Pardi of TV Guide gave the film 4/5 stars, stating: "Miyazaki pays homage to Hollywood's wartime adventure films in this masterwork built around the adventures of a high-flying pig ...
 This animated feature's visual splendor is matched by a droll screenplay that takes a sty-side view of heroism ...
 Seamlessly adapted for American audiences by Donald H. Davis and Cindy Hewitt Davis, this spoof/pastiche of old-movie cliches also soars as a paean to the redeeming power of friendship and loyalty."